Designing Delightful Business Software

 Right now I’m staying at a hotel, on the 23rd floor.
 Inside my hotel room, there is another smaller room.
 Inside this smaller room, there is a sink, a toilet, and a shower.
 There are bottles of shampoo and soaps.
 It’s amazing.
 I can turn the water on in the shower, and it’s hot instantly.
 From the 23rd floor!

 A bathroom is something that customers expect to be in a hotel.
-If your hotel room has a bathroom, cool.
+If your hotel room has a bathroom, you’re not surprised.
 But imagine if it wasn’t there! 😧

 Basic expectations are things people have become accustomed to.
 There’s no added delight from getting it right, but there’s severe frustration from getting them wrong.